levoxtrip/PKB/docs/topics/strive.md

 Listen to your heart.

 Find the thing that ignites your curiosity and drive.

+Work on something that captures the human imagination

 Purpose gives power to endure the suffering.
 Purpose gives you filter to cutout choices: